 Golfers are notorious for bragging to their friends about a great hole, perfect shot, or experience they had while at a course.
 Having a section on your website where users can submit reviews, brag, or provide feedback about your course, is a great way to amplify the natural tendency for golfers to talk about your course.

 Social Media Tip For Golf Courses: Use negative feedback to help improve your course conditions or customer service.
-Then close the loop with the person who left the negative feedback, by reaching out to them and inviting them back to the course.
+Then close the loop with the person who left the negative feedback by reaching out to them and inviting them back to the course.

-As you have probably realized from reading this article, there is more to golf course web design and marketing than just having a basic website – much like designing a golf course is more than just having a tee box, faraway, and green.
-If your golf course website doesn’t include all these features, please give us a call and we’d be happy to design a website for your course that increases tee time bookings and represents your course.
+As you have probably realized from reading this article, there is more to the golf course web design and marketing than just having a basic website – much like designing a golf course is more than just having a tee box, faraway, and green.
+If your golf course website doesn’t include all these features, please give us a call, and we’d be happy to design a website for your course that increases tee time bookings and represents your course.